How to successfully run a sale on your eCommerce website

 Sales fatigue and discount mentality are very real.
 When a company runs numerous sales per year, or if products are frequently (seemingly always) discounted, customers grow exhausted of the constant battering of “Sale!
 On now!” messages.
 Whether bombarded via email, online ads, or even traditional media, there is a point where people will tune out, block messages, and no longer do business with a company due to sales fatigue.

 Some businesses are so deeply entrenched in the discount mentality, their product costs may never get back up to their original price.
 Profit margins are lowered, and the company becomes stuck in sale limbo.
+This creates a discount brand, which can be a scary situation: think diluted brand image and integrity, customers who spend less, and eventually a plateau in sales.

 For this reason, sales, discounts and promotions are not for everyone, but like most things in life, you won’t know unless you try.